Stochastic Galerkin Methods for the Boltzmann-Poisson system: Introduction

-Electronic transport in semiconductors is a problem that, although it definitely is quantum mechanical in nature, can be modelled up to a certain scale by a semiclassical model with quantum features.
-In the semiclassical modelling, although the laws of motion are deterministic, the number of carriers $N >> 1$ is of the order of the Avogadro number.
-The consequence is that a statistical model in this semiclassical scale is extremely adequate due to the large number of particles (electrons in our problem, the charge carriers), because it is impossible to know exactly the initial condition of positions and momentums for all the particles (even without quantum considerations such as the Uncertainty Principle).
-Therefore, uncertainty in the initial condition is naturally linked to the essence of the electron transport problem, which consequently requires a statistical formulation, given then by a particle density mechanics approach, in terms of a probability density function in the phase space.
-This probabilistic formulation is given precisely by the Boltzmann-Poisson semiclassical model for collisional electronic transport. \\
+Electronic transport in semiconductors is a problem that, although definitely quantum mechanical in nature, can be approximated up to a certain point by semiclassical models featuring quantum corrections.
+In the semiclassical modelling, even with deterministic laws of motion, the number of electric charge carriers $N \gg 1$ is of the order of the Avogadro number.
+The consequence is that a statistical model on the semiclassical scale is extremely adequate due to the large number of particles (i.e., the charge carriers, which are electrons in our problem), because it is virtually impossible to know exactly the initial conditions of positions and momentums for all the particles (on top of quantum considerations such as the Uncertainty Principle which indicate that knowing these initial conditions exactly is completely impossible).
+Therefore, uncertainty in the initial condition is naturally linked to the essence of the electron transport problem due to its many-carriers nature, even under a semiclassical approximation of this quantum problem, which consequently requires a statistical formulation, provided then by a particle density mechanics approach in terms of a probability density function in phase space.
+This probabilistic formulation is given precisely by the Boltzmann-Poisson (BP) semiclassical model for collisional electronic transport.

 The Boltzmann-Poisson (BP) system for electron transport on a single conduction energy band has the form